The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Simulation Results

 Superimposed snapshots at different time steps showing the glide of the dislocation in the four different cases are shown in Fig. \ref{fig:Single_dislocation} (a)-(d), respectively.
 For the dislocation moving through the average alloy, a relatively continuous dislocation motion is observed without significant local changes of line orientation (see Fig.\,\ref{fig:Single_dislocation:a}).
 In contrast, for the random $15^3$\,nm$^3$ solute aggregation case, fluctuations along the dislocation line are observed due to the pinning and unpinning of different segments as the dislocation glides through the different local compositions (see Fig.\,\ref{fig:Single_dislocation:b}).
-Thus, the dislocation glides in a consistent wavy manner in agreement with MD simulation observations (c.f. \cite{li_strengthening_2019, antillon_chemical_2020, li_core_2020}).
+Thus, the dislocation glides in a consistent wavy manner in agreement with MD simulation observations (c.f. \cite{li2019strengthening, Antillon2020d, li2020core}).
 A similar behavior can be observed in the two-phase 100 nm lamella system where the dislocation advances through the two lamella phases as shown in Fig.\,\ref{fig:Single_dislocation:c}.
 Here, a similar wavy dislocation motion is observed as the dislocation is locally aligning with the interface of the lamellar solute aggregation features and creating a higher variation in the dislocation orientations.
 An even stronger effect can be observed for a dislocation orientation parallel to the interface of the lamella phases as shown in Fig.\,\ref{fig:Single_dislocation:d}.
 In this case the dislocation is observed to exhibit a jump-like dislocation motion as alternating segments along the dislocation line advance through the lamella.
 The corresponding plastic strain evolution versus simulation time for all cases is also shown in Fig.\,\ref{fig:Single_dislocation:d}.
 A step-wise evolution can be clearly observed as the dislocation advances through the lamella structure in the parallel orientation case, in contrast to a more wavy evolution for the inclined to the lamella case.
 For the effective average alloy and the random $15^3$\,nm$^3$ solute aggregation cases, a more steady increase in plastic slip is observed.
+The overall plastic strain rate for CoCu$_{1.71}$FeMnNi (Fig.\,\ref{fig:Single_dislocation:a} and b) is about $30\%$ higher than for CrFeCoNiPd (Fig.\,\ref{fig:Single_dislocation:c} and d) which can be simply rationalized by the different solute compositions in both alloys with a largely different dislocation CRSS (as shown in Fig.\,\ref{fig:Solute_stress}).